salml/ds-project-template/README.md

 - `pkg`: folder containing the project's internal package

 ## Environment Control
-Conda is where it's at for making sure you can replicate your environments over time and across projects.
+`conda` is where it's at for making sure you can replicate your environments over time and across projects.
 Plus, it prevents us from needing to reinstall our package everytime we want to use it.
 Here's how we initially created it:

 ```bash
 conda create env -n ds-project-template